tasmota/autoconf/README.md

 At boot, the Tasmota engine checks of an autoconf file is present in the file system and applies it.

 An autoconf file is a ZIP file which contains scripts and configuration sub-files.
-To be detected, an autoconf file must end with `_autoconf.zip`.
+To be detected, an autoconf file must end with `.autoconf`.

 Note: only one autoconf file is allowed.
 If multiple files are present, none is applied and an error is returned.